wcushen/blog/content/post/2022-04-20-service-mesh-reverse-proxy-mtls.md

 In OpenShift Service Mesh, everytime we hit dpleoy on a `Gateway`, an OpenShift route is automatically created.
 Updates and deletes will also be reflected.
 We can however, disable this aumotaiotn altogether if want to.

-We can verify the route's creation in the `istio-syste` namesapce
+We can verify the route's creation in the `istio-system` namesapce

 ```